evilmarty/ilc/README.md

 ### `run`

 Runs command-line programs using the specified shell.
-Inputs defined are available to use via expressions.
-Go's [templating](https://pkg.go.dev/text/template) syntax is fully supported here.
+See [[Templating]] for more information.

 ### `pure`